MichaelHeinecke/heatwave/heatwave-core/README.md

 ### Notes On Code Style

-The Checkstyle is bound the Maven validate phase `validate` and configured to error out in case of violations.
+Checkstyle is bound to the Maven phase `validate` and configured to error out in case of violations.
 The rule set used are the Google checks, which can be found at `../config/google_checks.xml`.